timxx/pywpsrpc/README.md

 # take wps for example here
 from pywpsrpc.rpcwpsapi import (createWpsRpcInstance, wpsapi)

+# use the RpcProxy to make things easy...
+from pywpsrpc import RpcProxy

 # now create the rpc instance
 hr, rpc = createWpsRpcInstance()